Free cookie consent management tool by TermsFeed

 Directional valve leaks may show external oil loss, but relief valve O-ring issues can be internal and harder to spot.
 Inspect seals and replace if worn.

-4. Pressure relief valve (PRV) fault
+4. Pressure relief valve fault

 General prevention tips